| Previous Post | Top | Next Post |

 In order to make my Vim experience to match my LazyVim/Nvim configuration as

-much, I also updated my ~/.vimrc
+much, I also updated my ~/.vimrc.

 Folding of markdown file

-under visual line mode to rewrap range of lines within
+I have always used gq under visual line mode to rewrap range of lines within

-, it doesn’t work as expected
+'textwidth.
+Since LazyVim sets 'formatexpr, it doesn’t work as expected

-any more for some 'filetype
+any more for some 'filetype such as markdown.

 Basics around quickfix list